Sandy Cheeks: Creation and design

 Stephen Hillenburg first became fascinated with the ocean and began developing his artistic abilities as a child.
 During college, he majored in marine biology and minored in art.
 After graduating in 1984, he joined the Ocean Institute, an ocean education organization, where he had the idea to create a comic book titled The Intertidal Zone, which led to the creation of SpongeBob SquarePants.
 In 1987, Hillenburg left the institute to pursue a career in animation.

 A few years after studying experimental animation at the California Institute of the Arts, Hillenburg met Joe Murray, creator of Rocko's Modern Life, at an animation festival.
 Murray offered Hillenburg a job as a director of the series.
 Martin Olson, one of the writers for Rocko's Modern Life, read The Intertidal Zone and encouraged Hillenburg to create a television series with a similar concept.
 At that point, Hillenburg had not considered creating his own series, but soon realized that this was his chance.
 Shortly after production on Rocko's Modern Life ended in 1996, Hillenburg began working on SpongeBob SquarePants.
 Sandy has been shown in the episodes about her being in the tree dome.
 Whenever any aquatic creatures enter her home, they must wear helmets that are filled with water.
 Sandy works as a scientist, explorer, and inventor.
 She is also a rodeo champion with a number of athletic interests, such as "sand-boarding" and karate.
 Originally, in the pitch bible written by Tim Hill and Hillenburg, SpongeBob originally was a romantic interest for her, but this was quickly put out of the show.

 Voice

 The voice of Sandy Cheeks is provided by Carolyn Lawrence.
 Lawrence got the role of Sandy when she was in Los Angeles at Los Feliz.
 She met Donna Grillo, a casting director, on a sidewalk.
 Lawrence was with a friend who knew Grillo, and she said Lawrence had an interesting voice.
 Grillo brought Lawrence in to audition and she got the part.

 Before a recording, Lawrence prepares when the crew sends a storyboard.
 She explains, "I absolutely love that!
 Not only do I get to read the script, I can actually see what the artists have in mind.
 It is an amazing process and I feel so fortunate to be able to work that way! [...]
 I would prefer to let the script come alive in me before a taping."

-Sandy Cheeks is normally voiced by Carolyn Lawrence.
 Presley Williams voiced young Sandy in The SpongeBob Movie: Sponge on the Run.